AnEvilPenguin/TCSA-Exercise-Tracker/README.md

-# TCSA-Template
+# Exercise Tracker

-A template repo for The C Sharp Academy work
+A project to build an application using the repository design pattern.

 # How to use